whyteaz/global.hackathon/TEAMS.md

 CTO at Mylaensys, entrepreneur and globetrotter, Apache Software Foundation fellow Mentor at the Google Summer of Code 2013, passionate developer.
 ##### Max
 Max is a traveler and entrepreneur.
-An ex-BCGe, he owns his own businesses in Brazil and the US with a focus on quantative modeling, analytics, and tourism.
-He holds a degree in Operations Research and Financia Engineering from Princeton University.
+An ex-BCGr, he owns his own businesses in Brazil and the US with a focus on quantative modeling, analytics, and tourism.
+He holds a degree in Operations Research and Financial Engineering from Princeton University.

 ##### Meni
 Software Engineer at AppScale Systems, Inc. Studied Computer Systems Technology at University of Athens, Greece.
 I like challenge and I'm passionate about writing code and traveling the world.